a wonderful day to remember that grace trumps sin.

 “God’s law was given so that all people could see how sinful they were.
 But as people sinned more and more, God’s wonderful grace became more abundant.”
 Romans 5:20 NLT

 When God first created man, He created man without sin.
 It was only after Adam sinned that future humans were tainted.
 But in the beginning, there was no law.
-God gave the law after many centuries had passed to show people just how sinful they were.
-Perhaps that would help them to be better.
+God gave the law after many centuries had passed to show people just how sinful they were in the hope that the law would help them to be better.

 We all know that did not work out very well.
 We still remained separated from God, disobedient, and lost.

-It is obvious that this columnist didn’t know Charles Colson and he doesn’t know God’s capacity for grace and the ability of God to work in those who are willing to allow Him into their lives.
+It is obvious that this columnist didn’t know Charles Colson, and he certainly didn’t understand God’s capacity for grace and His ability to work in the lives of those who are willing to let Him.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson